akettring/qPyCR/README.md

 # REQUIREMENTS

-qPyCR requires the installation of the Python modules: numpy, scipy, pandas, and matplotlib.
-We recommend using pip2 to obtain packages.
+qPyCR requires the installation of the Python 2.7 and the following modules: numpy, scipy, pandas, and matplotlib.

-Mac users should see this guide on Python installation, to obtain an updated release, separate from the default bundled installation.

 # INPUT

+Example input data is provided with the source code.

 qPyCR accepts '.csv' formatted fluorescence data from qPCR reactions.

 The .csv sheet should contain a 'Cycle' column.

 Subsequent reaction columns are grouped based on their headers.

 Column headers should be labeled as <Group>-<Sample>, without spaces or special characters.
-Example input data is provided with the source code.

 # USAGE